 - 18.1 Academic Program Directors - 18.1.1 Appointment.
-A faculty member who has been formally assigned the responsibilities in Section 18.1.2 by the Provost or dean shall be appointed to serve as an academic program director for a fixed term.
+A faculty member who has been formally assigned the responsibilities in Section 18.1.2 by the Provost or dean at an FTE of 0.85 or less shall be appointed to serve as an academic program director for a fixed term.
+Academic program directors must be eligible to be members of the Union's bargaining unit, as described in Section 1.
 The appointment and its specific responsibilities must be documented in writing. - 18.1.2 Responsibilities.
 The responsibilities of the academic program directors vary depending on the size and complexity of the program.
-Academic program directors are responsible for leadership of the program, including planning, curriculum, staff development and evaluation, managing the program's resources; and developing and maintaining program records, providing information to the Provost or dean in a timely manner for use in personnel and program resource decisions, and facilitating the harmonious functioning of the program. - 18.1.3 Evaluation.
+Academic program directors are responsible for leadership of the program, including planning, curriculum, staff development and evaluation, managing the program's resources; and developing and maintaining program records, providing information to the Provost or dean in a timely manner for use in personnel and program resource decisions, and facilitating the harmonious functioning of the program, and may also have budget management and authority. - 18.1.3 Evaluation.
 With input from the faculty and staff related to the program, the Provost or dean conducts a periodic performance evaluation of the director and review of the position, including workload and job expectations, and meets with the director to discuss the results of the evaluation and position review.
 Based on the evaluation, the Provost or dean and the director jointly develop goals for the following year.
-If, during the term of the appointment, the director fails to fulfill the responsibilities described in 18.1.2 or in the written letter of appointment in a satisfactory manner, the Provost or dean may remove the director.

-18.1.3.1 In faculty review processes such as Post-Tenure Review, the teaching or librarianship, scholarly or creative activity, and service achievements of the academic program director will be assessed proportionally to the position appointment.
+If, during the term of the appointment, the director fails to fulfill the responsibilities described in 18.1.2 or in the written letter of appointment in a satisfactory manner, the Provost or dean may remove the director. - 18.1.3.1 In faculty review processes such as probationary review, tenure and/or promotion, post-tenure review, and non-tenure track reviews, the teaching or librarianship, scholarly or creative activity, and service achievements of the academic program director will be assessed proportionally to the position appointment.
+Except as provided in Section 18.1.3.2 below, the review will be conducted by the department in which the academic program director holds their appointment.
+Additionally, the academic program director is expected to fulfill the usual and customary service and research obligations to the department in which they are appointed.
 The FTE of the academic program director is established by any reduction in teaching load as described in 22.6 of this Agreement.